onebeyond/systemic-aws-secrets-manager/README.md

 # Systemic AWS S3

-A [Systemic](https://guidesmiths.github.io/systemic/#/) component for the [AWS S3 SDK v3](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/index.html).
+A [Systemic](https://guidesmiths.github.io/systemic/#/) component for the [AWS SecretsManager SDK v3](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/index.html).

 ## How to use it